 The other day I visited Nimble’s blog to check out what was new.
 A recent article, “How To Build Customer Loyalty And Increase Revenue,” caught my attention.

-Keating added this comment in his article, “they (customers) did not know if the business loved them or not!”
+Ross Keating, the author of the article on Nimble, put it this way in the article, “they (customers) did not know if the business loved them or not!”

-I’m not sure where the statistic comes from but it rings true to me.
-Mr. Keating’s take on what this means fits with this oft-quoted maxim, “people don’t care how much you know until they know how much you care.”
+Keating shared with me recently that the statistic he used was from 2004.
+Even though that is well over a decade ago, the statistic still rings true.
+Mr. Keating’s take on what the statistic means fits with this oft-quoted maxim, “people don’t care how much you know until they know how much you care.”

 In business, customer service isn’t the only thing that is important.
 Quality, value, pricing, availability, accuracy, location, meeting deadlines, keeping promises, usefulness and a myriad of other things are important to customers.
 But customer service is the icing on the cake and, really, it’s the stuff that holds the cake together too.